asitaorke976/M3_Car-Wiper-System/1_Requirements/README.md

 ## REQUIREMENTS FOR THE PROJECTS ARE :
 # DESCRIPTION
 # STM32F407VG
-* The STM32F405xx and STM32F407xx family is based on the high-performance Arm® Cortex®-M4 32-bit RISC core operating at a frequency of up to 168 MHz.
-The Cortex-M4 core features a Floating point unit (FPU) single precision which supports all Arm single-precision data-processing instructions and data types.
-It also implements a full set of DSP instructions and a memory protection unit (MPU) which enhances application security.
-The STM32F405xx and STM32F407xx family incorporates high-speed embedded
+* A 32-bit RISC core with a frequency of up to 168 MHz is used in the STM32F405xx and STM32F407xx families.
+A single precision floating point unit (FPU) is integrated into the Cortex-M4 core, supporting all Arm single-precision data processing instructions.
+A complete set of DSP instructions and a memory protection unit (MPU) enhance application security.
+The STM32F405xx and STM32F407xx family incorporate high-speed embedded
 # Xpack Packages :
 * Windows Build Tools:
 The xPack Windows Build Tools is a standalone Windows binary distribution of GNU make and a few of other tools required by the Eclipse Embedded CDT (formerly GNU MCU/ARM Eclipse) project, but the binaries can also be used in generic build environments.